lean0mar/lean0mar/README.md

 In addition to my work as a developer, I really enjoy teamwork and collaborating with other developers to create exciting and meaningful projects.
 I firmly believe that diversity and inclusion are essential to the success of any project and I am always looking for ways to get involved in the development community to learn from others and share my experience.

-- 🔭 I’m currently working on [Memories Hub](https://github.com/Lean0mar/Memories-Hub)
+- 🔭 I’m currently working on [Memories Hub](https://github.com/Lean0mar/Memories-Hub).

-- 🌱 I’m currently learning **English**
+- 🌱 I’m currently learning **English**.

-- 👨‍💻 All of my projects are available at [GitHub](https://github.com/Lean0mar?tab=repositories)
+- 👨‍💻 All of my projects are available at [repostories](https://github.com/Lean0mar?tab=repositories).

-- ⚡ Fun fact **I love to listen to music, drink copious amounts of coffee, and of course, program!**
+- ⚡ Fun fact **I love to listen to music, drink copious amounts of coffee, and of course, program!**.

 <br>
 <br>